 - Carroll University - Determined By Academic Record & FAFSA

 - Carroll Donor Grant

 - Outside or Local Groups - Determined By Organization

 - Scholarships (i.e. Kiwanis Clubs, etc.)

 Loan programs are available for both students and for parents.
 There are two forms of student loans - government guaranteed loans and private loans that require a co-signer.
-The government guaranteed loans are called Subsidized Stafford Loans and Unsubsidized Stafford Loans.
+The government guaranteed loans arecalled Federal Direct Subsidized and Federal Direct Unsubsidized Loans.
 Limits are placed on how much students can borrow based on their year in school.
 These loans are long-term loans with no repayment while the student is in school.
 Any student who files the FAFSA is eligible to receive this loan regardless of their economic situation.
 Alternative loans are student loans that typically require a co-signer and are taken out through a bank.
 Terms vary based on the bank that is used.

-Parent loans (PLUS) are long-term, low-interest loans with 7.9% interest rates.
+Federal Parent loans (PLUS) are long-term low-interest loans.
 Repayment generally begins 60 days after the 2nd disbursement.
 Flexible payment options are available through most lenders.